xmess7/Magi100/README.md

 # Magi100

-UPDATE(2020.06.23):
+UPDATE(2020.07.02):
-Version 10.
+Version 12.
 Added emaPERIOD input.
 Users can now change the ema period.

-Hey folks for now I am leaving the project as iz (now version 11).
-I am leaving version 7 for in case version 8 doesn't behave :).
+Hey folks for now I am leaving the project as iz (now version 12).
+Version 7 is still available in case you have issues with version 12 :).
+Version 7 was the last working version but it does use more memory/cpu.
+Some of you will not notice this but for those running other EAs/Indicators, depending on how much you are running you may see some affect in performance..

-I am running version 11 24/7 in order to keep track of performance.
+I am running version 12 24/7 in order to keep track of performance.
 If anything is noted I will updated it and release it.
 I will be back to do more fun stuff....  :)

 The MAGIC 100 EA